timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER III–A-SUBSTANCE ABUSE AND MENTAL HEALTH SERVICES ADMINISTRATION/Part D-Miscellaneous Provisions Relating to Substance Abuse and Mental Health/Part D-Miscellaneous Provisions Relating to Substance Abuse and Mental Health.md

 ### §290dd–2.
 Confidentiality of records
 #### (a) Requirement
-* Records of the identity, diagnosis, prognosis, or treatment of any patient which are maintained in connection with the performance of any program or activity relating to substance abuse education, prevention, training, treatment, rehabilitation, or research, which is conducted, regulated, or directly or indirectly assisted by any department or agency of the United States shall, except as provided in subsection (e), be confidential and be disclosed only for the purposes and under the circumstances expressly authorized under subsection (b).
+* Records of the identity, diagnosis, prognosis, or treatment of any patient which are maintained in connection with the performance of any program or activity relating to substance use disorder education, prevention, training, treatment, rehabilitation, or research, which is conducted, regulated, or directly or indirectly assisted by any department or agency of the United States shall, except as provided in subsection (e), be confidential and be disclosed only for the purposes and under the circumstances expressly authorized under subsection (b).

 #### (b) Permitted disclosure
 * #### (1) Consent
-  * The content of any record referred to in subsection (a) may be disclosed in accordance with the prior written consent of the patient with respect to whom such record is maintained, but only to such extent, under such circumstances, and for such purposes as may be allowed under regulations prescribed pursuant to subsection (g).
+  * The following shall apply with respect to the contents of any record referred to in subsection (a):

+    * (A) Such contents may be used or disclosed in accordance with the prior written consent of the patient with respect to whom such record is maintained.

+    * (B) Once prior written consent of the patient has been obtained, such contents may be used or disclosed by a covered entity, business associate, or a program subject to this section for purposes of treatment, payment, and health care operations as permitted by the HIPAA regulations.
+Any information so disclosed may then be redisclosed in accordance with the HIPAA regulations.
+Section 17935(c) of this title shall apply to all disclosures pursuant to subsection (b)(1) of this section.

+    * (C) It shall be permissible for a patient's prior written consent to be given once for all such future uses or disclosures for purposes of treatment, payment, and health care operations, until such time as the patient revokes such consent in writing.

+    * (D) Section 17935(a) of this title shall apply to all disclosures pursuant to subsection (b)(1) of this section.

 * #### (2) Method for disclosure
   * Whether or not the patient, with respect to whom any given record referred to in subsection (a) is maintained, gives written consent, the content of such record may be disclosed as follows: